Canon 80D vs Panasonic GH5s

 The Canon EOS 80D and the Panasonic Lumix DC-GH5s are two enthusiast cameras that were officially introduced, respectively, in February 2016 and January 2018.
 The 80D is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (80D) and a Four Thirds (GH5s) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 9.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 9.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 80D vs Panasonic GH5s

 The physical size and weight of the Canon 80D and the Panasonic GH5s are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is notably smaller (7 percent) than the Canon 80D.
 Moreover, the GH5s is markedly lighter (10 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.